wafaehamdaoui/Todo-App-with-MVC-version-final/README.md

 **Now we are setup to create the interesting connexion between the find_function slot and find actions :**

-First we will create the proper slot called goCellSlot to respond to the action trigger.
+First we will create the proper slot fpnd() to respond to the action trigger.

  ```cpp
  private slots: